ColinKennedy/vim-git-backup/README.md

 # vim-git-backup
-A top notch backup mechanism for Vim.
+A top notch file backup mechanism for Vim.
 Maintain copies of your files, anywhere, and never lose anything again.